This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What causes or increases my risk for weakness?

 - A problem in your brain, nerves, or muscles

 - A condition such as dehydration, a heart problem, infection, or pregnancy

-- A drug such as steroids, heart medicine, or muscle relaxants
+- Steroid or heart medicine, or muscle relaxers

 - Alcohol or illegal drugs

-- Lack of movement, such as from wearing a cast or splint, or you are on bed rest
+- Lack of movement, such as from wearing a cast or splint, or being on bed rest

 Your healthcare provider will ask when your signs and symptoms started and what makes your weakness worse.
-Tell him about any medical conditions you have.
-He will test your muscle strength, reflexes, and sense of touch.
-He will also check how far you can move or lift your weakened area.
+Tell your provider about any medical conditions you have.
+He or she will test your muscle strength, reflexes, and sense of touch.
+He or she will also check how far you can move or lift your weakened area.
 You may also need any of the following:

 - A muscle biopsy is a procedure used to take a muscle sample.
 This may happen if your blood tests do not show the cause of your weakness.